Demystifying the shoulder in yoga and shoulder pain

 Postures that can stress the shoulder

 The following are some of the most common places where shoulder pain, injuries, and issues can develop.
-The movements or positions in these postures can and should be extrapolated into other similar movements and positions in our yoga practice.
+You can extrapolate the movements or positions in these postures into other similar movements and positions in your yoga practice.
 What’s most important is the pattern of engagement or the recognition of the lack of healthy patterns.
 It’s not that in X posture you should do Y to fix it.
 Corrective patterns take time to develop.

-The most common reason that I see chaturanga lead to shoulder pain is emphasized in the thread that has been running through the entirety of this article.
-Basically, there is a lack of stability in the shoulder girdle, and as a result, the smaller muscles such as the rotator cuff muscles are forced to work at a mechanical disadvantage.
+I describe the most common reason that I see chaturanga lead to shoulder pain in the thread that runs through the entirety of this article.
+Basically, there is a lack of stability in the shoulder girdle.
+And, as a result, the smaller muscles such as the rotator cuff muscles work at a mechanical disadvantage.
 Another way of saying that is that the rotator cuff has to work twice as hard because the shoulder girdle is neither stabilized nor held in the most ideal position.

 The simplest technique to address the issue of shoulder stabilization in chaturanga is to engage the stabilizers of the scapula (primarily serratus anterior) and maintain that while relaxing the triceps enough that you are lowered down to the final position.
 It sounds simple enough, but having sufficient muscular awareness to actually do that usually takes time and practice to cultivate.
 If you do have the kinesthetic awareness that I’m referring to, then that is all you need to do in chaturanga.
 But if you don’t, then you need to develop the awareness of what it feels like to have serratus turned on throughout the entire movement starting at high-plank.

 If you’re unsure as to whether or not you are already engaging this muscle, look no further than your scapulae.
 Are they winging?
-If the answer to that is yes, then you do not have serratus engaged.
+If the answer to that is yes, then you haven’t engaged serratus.

-For a more in-depth look at chaturanga I suggest that you read these associated articles specifically on chaturanga that will give you a good grasp of the information I’m highlighting here:
+For a more in-depth look at chaturanga, read these associated articles specifically on chaturanga.
+They will give you a good grasp of the information I’m highlighting here: